Latest Posts

 Administration charge

 One more thing to remember is that most buildings will have a monthly administration charge on top of the rent.
 This covers the cost of building repairs and paying the doorman, for example, and doesn’t relate to your utility bills (water, electricity etc).
-When you are searching online, the rent (arriendo) will often be listed separately from the administración, and it usually says if the administration is included in the rent.
-Always good to make sure.

 Still not sure?
 Try Airbnb!